spmjs/spm/docs/en/index.md

 There is also an online manual for you [spm install](../cli/install.md).

+## Register & Login

+You can register an account at [spmjs.org](https://spmjs.org).
+You can also register your account with `spm`:

+    $ spm login

+    do you have an account?
+(Y/n)

+And answer no. It will prompt:

+    do you have an account?
+(Y/n) n

+    username:
+    email:
+    password:

+If you answer yes, you can login now.

 ## Publish & Unpublish

 We need your contribution, publishing a package helps a lot.